viamrobotics/viam-python-sdk/README.md

 ## (In)stability Notice

 > **Warning**
-> This is an alpha release of the Viam Python SDK.
+> This is an beta release of the Viam Python SDK.
 Stability is not guaranteed.
 Breaking changes are likely to occur, and occur often.

 ## Installation
 Currently, we have pre-built binaries for macOS (both Intel and Apple Silicon), along with Linux (x86 and aarch64) that you can install via pip